-If you’re hurt in a car accident, the time directly following the accident can be extremely stressful.
+If you’re hurt in a car accident, the time directly following the auto accident itself can be extremely stressful.
 You will have to deal with having your car towed and repaired or replaced, your insurance company and the other driver’s insurance company may be calling you, and you won’t have anyone to tell you what you should be doing next to protect your interests.
 This is why you should call Melrose Law, as we handle car accident cases throughout western North Carolina on a daily basis.

 If you live in North Carolina and you have been in a car accident, contact the lawyers at Melrose Law as soon as possible.
 It is crucial that we complete a thorough investigation of the accident while the evidence is still intact and memories are fresh.
-Call 800-222-2430 for a free case evaluation.
+Call 800-222-2430 for a first free consultation and case evaluation.

 A Strong Advocate for Car Accident Victims